ken-allen-3/boardgameborrow/knowledgebase/docs/cache_system_fix_2025_01.md

    - Inconsistent cache cleanup strategy
    - Node.js-specific code in browser environment
    - Incorrect database rules deployment structure
+   - Mismatched user identification in database rules

+3. Attempted Solutions:
+   - Removed process.env usage in browser code
+   - Fixed database rules deployment structure
+   - Updated Firebase Functions initialization However, these changes didn't fully resolve the issues due to a deeper architectural problem:
+   - Database rules were using auth.uid for admin checks
+   - But user data was being stored with email-based keys
+   - This mismatch caused all admin operations to fail
+   - Failed admin auth caused Firebase SDK to fall back to direct HTTP requests
+   - Leading to CORS errors as a secondary symptom

 ## Solution Implemented